-The YHM Specter Model 57 XL is a testament to quality American gun design.
+Yankee Hill Machine’s Specter Model 57 XL is a testament to quality American gun design.
 Doug Howlett reviews the feature-packed AR-15.

 Florence, Massachusetts, gunmaker YHM has been around almost as long as the AR itself, having been founded in the 1960s.
 The company primarily originally just made parts and accessories before migrating to include suppressors and eventually fully manufactured rifles.